The Rise of Software as a Service (SaaS)

 With almost half of the world now home to some form of SaaS organization, many are wondering where the expansion will head next.

-The map highlights one blank area which may see significant growth in the coming years.
+There is one region which could see significant growth over the coming years.
 Used as a force for good, SaaS has the potential to transform the lives of millions of people across Africa.
 Although some have tried and failed, it is clear that SaaS has the potential to expand across the world - even if it is presently in its infancy in Africa and other parts of the world.

 Looking at data from other studies, SaaS also has the potential to transform the way all of us approach our day-to-day work and levels of employee engagement.